vedph/mqdq_mqutil/doc/apparatus.md

 - `add`: as above for `app/lem/add` or `app/rdg/add`.
 - `ident`: as above for `app/lem/ident` or `app/rdg/ident`.

-#### Mapping Text Mixed with emph/lb

-1. recursively replace each `emph` with the corresponding Markdown text.
-2. replace each `lb` with some unique string like e.g. `$$`.
-This is required rather than directly replacing it with a LF, because there might be text nodes with LF inside the element (because of indentation).
-Thus, we replace it with a temporary placeholder, process these nodes, and finally replace the placeholder with LF.
-3. append all the sibling text nodes in their order.
-4. normalize whitespaces flattening them into a single space and trimming.
-5. replace `$$` with LF.

 ## Import Specs Summary

 This summarizes the above discussion.